wusui/llama_slobber/SCRAPING_API.md

 # EXAMPLES

 The first example here demonstrates the get_season, get_leagues, get_rundles, and get_onedays calls.
-The second example demostrates the get_qhist and get_matchday calls and also demonstrates how to set and pass a session value.
+The second example demonstrates the get_qhist and get_matchday calls and also demonstrates how to set and pass a session value.

 ```python
 (slobber)$ python